 B.S.
 Bioinformatics, Brigham Young University, 2008Ph.D.
-Computational Biology and Bioinformatics, Duke University, 2013Post-Doc Computational Epigenetics, CeMM, Vienna, 2015, Stanford University, 2016
+Computational Biology and Bioinformatics, Duke University, 2013Post-Doc Computational Epigenetics, CeMM, Vienna and Stanford University, 2016

-Dr. Sheffield grew up in California, but lived in many places in the US and abroad.
-He appreciates cultural diversity and spent much of his adult life living in Europe.
-As an undergraduate, he studied Bioinformatics and conducted research in phylogenetic systematics and population genetics with Michael Whiting and Keith Crandall.
-He completed his PhD at Duke in 2013, working on pattern recognition in gene regulation in primates and among human cell-types with Terry Furey (now at UNC), Greg Crawford, and Boris Lenhard (CSC and Imperial).
+Dr. Sheffield holds B.S. and Ph.D degrees in Bioinformatics and Computational Biology.
+He completed his PhD in 2013, working on large-scale analysis of chromatin accessibility in primates and among human cell-types.
 After his PhD, Dr. Sheffield was an HFSP Postdoctoral Fellow in Christoph Bock’s Lab at the Center for Molecular Medicine, Vienna, with the return phase of his fellowship in Howard Chang’s Lab at Stanford.
-In free time, he enjoys spending time with his family, teaching his children, reading good books, writing, taking photos, and having fun.
+Outside work, Dr. Sheffield enjoys spending time with his family, teaching his children, reading good books, writing, taking photos, and having fun.
+He is also the author of this popular Scientific Writing web resource.

 Biomedical Data Sciences

 DNA methylation heterogeneity defines a disease spectrum in Ewing sarcoma.
-Nature Medicine (2017) Sheffield NC, Pierron G, Klughammer J, Datlinger P, Schönegger A, Schuster M, Hadler J, Surdez D et al.
+Nature Medicine (2017) ABSSheffield NC, Pierron G, Klughammer J, Datlinger P, Schönegger A, Schuster M, Hadler J, Surdez D et al.

 LOLA: enrichment analysis for genomic region sets and regulatory elements in R and Bioconductor.
-Bioinformatics (2016) Sheffield NC, and Bock C.
+Bioinformatics (2016) ABSSheffield NC, and Bock C.

-Multi-Omics of Single Cells: Strategies and Applications. rends in Biotechnology (2016) Bock C, Farlik M, and Sheffield NC.
+Multi-Omics of Single Cells: Strategies and Applications.
+Trends in Biotechnology (2016) ABSBock C, Farlik M, and Sheffield NC.

 Single-cell DNA methylome sequencing and bioinformatic inference of epigenomic cell-state dynamics.
-Cell Rep (2015) Farlik M, Sheffield NC, Nuzzo A, Datlinger P, Schönegger A, Klughammer J, and Bock C.
+Cell Reports (2015) ABSFarlik M, Sheffield NC, Nuzzo A, Datlinger P, Schönegger A, Klughammer J, and Bock C.

 I am interested in understanding how cancers commandeer the normal regulatory machinery to create disease.
 As a model system, I use Ewing sarcoma, a pediatric tumor, which is a good model because it is almost always driven by a single, well-characterized mutagenic event: a chromosomal translocation leading to the fusion protein EWS-FLI1.
 To explore how this fusion protein re-wires the cells to proliferate uncontrollably, I am examining genome-wide epigenetic profiles of Ewing sarcoma.
 These types of questions lead to computational problems inherent in dealing with lots of data from different individuals, cancers, and data types.